DFHack/dfhack/docs/guides/quickfort-alias-guide.rst

 four adjacent items::

     dye: {foodprefix}b{Right}{Down 11}{Right}{Down 28}{togglesequence 4}^

+``forbidsearch``, ``permitsearch``, and ``togglesearch`` use the DFHack `search-plugin` plugin to forbid or permit a filtered list, or toggle the first (or only) item in the list.
+Specify the search string in the ``search`` sub-alias.
+Be sure to move the cursor over to the right column before invoking these aliases.
+The search filter will be cleared before this alias completes.

 Finally, the ``masterwork`` and ``artifact`` group of aliases configure the corresponding allowable core quality for the stockpile categories that have